trith/trith/README.md

 Linked Code
 -----------

-All Trith operators are identified by URIs, with the result that Trith code has a straightforward representation as [RDF][] data.
-Here's an example of the `abs` operand defined metacircularly using the Turtle serialization format for RDF data:
+All Trith operators are identified by URIs, meaning that Trith code can be straightforwardly represented as [Linked Data][].
+Here's an example of the `abs` operator defined metacircularly using the Turtle serialization format for RDF data:

     @base          <http://trith.org/core/> .
     @prefix trith: <http://trith.org/lang/> .